The ABCs of Smart RPCs

 Infusing RPCs with IoT Smarts

 Now, make those RPCs intelligent with the latest IoT technology and the benefits multiply.
-Through a small, ultra-low-cost, Bluetooth computer affixed to its surface, an RPC becomes a vital tool in reducing waste and optimizing supply chains in ways that improve efficiency and sustainability.
+Through a small, ultra-low-cost, Bluetooth compute devices affixed to its surface, an RPC becomes a vital tool in reducing waste and optimizing supply chains in ways that improve efficiency and sustainability.
 A smart RPC is always smart, because the computing device is always charged; there is no battery.
 Suddenly, a grocer, always knows where in the supply chain a crate of eggs is located and—of significant interest—whether it’s being shipped at the right temperature.

 Such information is especially important in the transport of produce.
 My company is successfully piloting the use of smart RPCs for shipping zucchini from farm to shelf.
 Perhaps unsurprisingly, vegetables transported under optimal environmental conditions, so that they arrive on shelves at the peak of freshness, wind up in shopper’s bags more often.
 The healthy, fresh zucchini looks more appetizing than one that had a tougher journey to the grocery display.